Error-331/code_tests/docs/bible/links.md

 Worth Waiting For - August 24 (There is a peace that passes all understanding in the presence of God);

+Remember His Works - August 25 (God mends broken hearts and works miracles large and small; God is good, and he does good things that transform our understanding of his love);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;